Precision Development (PxD) leverages scale and the design of two-way information systems to learn, innovate and iterate for impact.

 The involvement of other players in value chains can also enhance impacts.
 For example, the implementation of a two-way hotline for Kenyan sugarcane farmers to report fertilizer delivery delays to the contract farming company reduced delivery delays by 22% (Casaburi, Kremer, Ramrattan.
 2019).
 Over time we anticipate that the adoption of more advanced technologies by farmers, such as smartphones, and the integration of more accurate and scalable technology to our services, such as remote sensing, will further improve the quality of advice we can give.
 Continued A/B testing and iterations on our messages will continue to increase impacts over time.
 As we generate more evidence and share our learning and insights, other implementers and policymakers will scale successful programs and discontinue unsuccessful ones with benefits accruing to the community of development practitioners and beneficiaries at-large.

-PAD’s research agenda will focus on mechanisms to achieve improved farmer outcomes:
+PxD’s research agenda will focus on mechanisms to achieve improved outcomes for farmers and other users:

-- PAD will continue to strengthen our evidence base on outcomes of interest, such as increased yields, averted crop losses, improved farm profitability, and increasing cost-effectiveness of our services.
+- PxD will continue to strengthen our evidence base on outcomes of interest, such as increased yields, averted crop losses, improved farm profitability, and increasing cost-effectiveness of our services.

 - We also aim to deepen our understanding of the mechanisms through which our programs achieve impact.
 For example, we are studying how our programs can facilitate social learning, for example when users of our services share knowledge with others and positively influence the likelihood that non-users adopt recommended practices.